top of page

 • A phone or digital device for your telemedicine appointment

-• It’s just $140 for a New Patient Medical evaluation.
-If you would like us to take care of the paperwork for you, you can choose to use our concierge service, which costs an additional $50.
+• It’s just $140 for a New Patient Medical evaluation. e of the paperwork for you, you can choose to use our

 • Renewals cost only $120!